antognini/type-safe-equality/README.md

 val apples = List(appleA, appleB, appleC)
 val cars = List(carX, carY)

 apples.contains(carX) //  type checks but it shouldn't => always yields false apples.contains_safe(carX) // ERROR, it's pointless to search for a car in a list of apples

 apples.diff(cars) // type checks but it shouldn't => always returns the original apple List apples.diff_safe(cars) // ERROR, it's pointless to remove a list of cars from a list of apples
 ```

-As a workaround, until this issue is solved in a consistent way, search & replace those, anywhere the .xxx_safe() signatures do compile with `import equality.CollectionExtension.*`:
+As a workaround, until this issue is solved in a consistent way, search & replace those, anywhere the .xxx_safe() signatures do compile with `import equality.collection.*`:

 | FROM                 | TO                        |
 |----------------------|---------------------------|